 5. Assessing Skip-Counting Skills

-Regular assessment is crucial for evaluating your learner's progress in skip-counting.
+Regular assessment can help you determine your learner's progress in skip-counting.
 Here are some ways to assess their skip-counting skills:

-Congratulations!
-You have now equipped yourself with fun and engaging strategies for teaching skip-counting to your learner.
-Remember, skip-counting is an essential skill that lays the foundation for more advanced mathematical concepts.
+The resources in this unit plan will equip you with fun and engaging strategies for teaching your learner skip-counting within 100.
+Remember, skip-counting is a skill that lays the foundation for mathematical concepts such as addition, subtraction, and multiplication.
 By incorporating practical strategies, engaging activities, and regular assessment, you can empower your homeschooler to develop strong number sense, pattern recognition, and mental math skills.

 With over 12 years of experience as a classroom teacher, tutor, and homeschool parent, my specialty is easing math anxiety for students of all ages.
 I'm committed to empowering parents to confidently support their children in math!